 With the Discover it® Secured, you can establish your credit line by providing a refundable security deposit of at least $200 after being approved (you must provide your bank information when you submit your deposit).
 After eight months, Discover begins automatic reviews to determine if you can transition to an unsecured line of credit and have your deposit returned.

 The Discover it® Secured also holds potential for rewards benefits.
-Discover will automatically match all the cash back you’ve earned at the end of your first year, and the card also offers 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter, plus unlimited 1% cash back on all other purchases.
+Discover will automatically match all the cash back you've earned at the end of your first year, and the card also offers 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically.